mgonzs13/tap_llm_course/README.md

 ### Exercises 5

-This exercise presents a basic use of Tool Calling, using AI Agents.
+These exercises presents a basic use of Tool Calling, using AI Agents.
 Since [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) only supports calling a function, this basic example shows how an LLM can be used to create a tool call.
+Then, the second exercise present the use of MCP servers with [Ollama](https://ollama.com/).

 ### Exercises 6